opentecture/mindmapping/sandbox/opentecture-bookmarks/view-a-line-bookmarks/README.md

 * Be sure to create and keep back up files of the data files
 * Tags currently being used as catagories.
 This will change
 * Does not yet handle file not found errors well
-* Comments, adding new bookmarks will happen in future releases
+* Adding new bookmarks will happen in future releases

 ## Issues

-* handle CORS and other iframe errorsonerror
+* handle CORS and other iframe errors better

 ## Links of Interest